 Let us consider an insurer who has reserves for expired polices described by Table 3.1.
-Assume that the insurer is considering three alternatives: (1) Sell the reserves; (2) Keep the reserves but do not write new business; and (3) Keep the reserves and write the new business described by Table 3.2.
+Assume that the insurer is considering three alternatives: (1) sell the reserves; (2) keep the reserves but do not write new business; or (3) keep the reserves and write the new business described by Table 3.2.
 Alternative 2 contains a provision for a risk load.
 Alternative 3 contains a provision for a risk load for the loss reserve plus a risk load for new business which is determined by the competitive market.